BlaBla-03/Visitor-Management-System/README.md

 # Please do not forget to install python in advance.
 Installation Steps
-1. Install the file from github if you have not done so https://github.com/BlaBla-03/Visitor-Management-System
+1. Install the file from github if you have not done so. https://github.com/BlaBla-03/Visitor-Management-System

 2. You will need to install the required extensions of the program.